alexmorfesis/osticket-prereqs/README.md

 <h3>Step 2: Enable IIS</h3>
   <ol>
-    <li>In the Start menu, type "Turn Windows features on or off" and press Enter.
+    <li>Right click the Windows icon and select run.
+Type in "control" to open the control panel and click "Programs" and then click "Turn Windows features on or off".
 This will open the "Windows Features" dialog.</li>
     <li>In the "Windows Features" dialog, scroll down or look for "Internet Information Services." </li>
     <li>Add the IIS Management Console by following this path: Internet Information Services -> Web Management Tools -> IIS Management Console [X] IIS Management Console</li>
     <li>Add required features: CGI and Common HTTP Features.</li>